pixl8/Preside-CMS-CommandBox-Commands/README.md

     CommandBox> install preside-commands
     CommandBox> reload

-Make sure you have the latest commandbox build and that the reload command causes the preside namespace to appear when you type help
+Make sure you have the latest commandbox build and that the reload command causes the preside namespace to appear when you type help.

 ## Usage